samsquire/ideas3/README.md

 The website would provide a community area for users that match up.

+[Identikit](https://github.com/samsquire/identikit) is my project that attempts to represent people's stances in a compact format.

 # 46. Business Skeletons

 A think tank sole purpose is to churn out business strategies which are a combination of job descriptions, operational manuals and business plans.